 After months of leaks and a big Feb.
 20 launch event, the Galaxy S10 has finally landed in stores.
 Make that three Galaxy S10 phones.
 Here's how they stack up.

 In addition to the 6.1-inch Galaxy S10 and 6.4-inch Galaxy S10 Plus, Samsung is selling an entry-level model, the 5.8-inch Galaxy s10e.
-We've now tested all three phones, and you can read our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus; we'll evaluate the Galaxy S10 as well, but until our full review is posted you can read our hands-on impressions with the S10.
-We can even tell you which phone is best for which users.
+We've now tested all three phones, and you can read our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus.
+We can even tell you which phone is best for which users and how this year's Galaxy S10 differs from the S9.

 Galaxy S10 Tech Specs